kaishock/Goodbye-World/Test-automation/WikipediaTestCase/README.md

 # Architecture of Test Cases

-Caring about maintance of Test Case I keep different part of code in a few python files (main, page, locator).
+Caring about maintance of Test Case I keep different part of code in a few python files (main, page, locator, element).

 Each file connects with each other as in attached picture.
 Test executions are in **main** file.

+Such division was inspired by tutorial provided by [TechWithTim](https://www.youtube.com/c/TechWithTim)

 > Mapping of test case architecture